-The first thing to do is to take the piece of glass out and remove the came, to ensure the previous piece of glass is not too large.
+The first thing to do is to take the too-large piece of glass out and remove the came it fits into, to ensure the previous piece of glass is not too large.
 The glass should not overlap the cut line.
 If you have drawn your cut lines to 1.2mm (1/16”) you should see only the faintest line of paper between the glass and the dark cut line.

 If the glass seems too large, check that it is firmly in the channel of the previous came, as sometimes the glass catches on the edge of the came and does not go into the channel.

 When you are sure both pieces of glass are the correct size, put the came back between them and check again.
-If the glass is still too large, make sure the came butting onto the came separating the glass is not too long.
+If the glass is still too large, check the length of the came.
+Make sure the came butting onto the came separating the glass is not too long.
 This is a common reason for lead panels to grow beyond their initial dimensions.